Active Directory and Azure OpenID

 Introduction

-myDBR facilitates user authentication through Microsoft Active Directory, encompassing user creation, authentication, group creation, and user group management.
+myDBR facilitates user authentication through Microsoft Active Directory, including user creation, authentication, group creation, and user group management.
 This functionality mirrors that of myDBR's Single Sign-On (SSO) authentication.

 To enable Active Directory authentication, the following settings must be configured in the Environment settings: